R3al1ty1/Cars_Scrapper/README.md

 ## **IMPORTANT**
 ### Advertisment index - sum of all points of advertisment analysis, defines betterness and priority of selected ad

+- Rate an ad with the average of all params.
+The rating should be based on gathered required params (e.g. mileage, release year etc.)

 ## Import costs calculation
 ### If selected car should be imported from the foreign country, script should sum car price with import fees and estimated delivery cost